top of page

 2.3 Livelihood

-Another requirement for applying for a jobseeker visa for Germany is that you are able to secure your livelihood.
+Another requirement for applying for a jobseeker visa for Germany is that you are able to secure your livelihood ( Section 5 of the Residence Act ).
 In concrete terms, this means that you must have sufficient financial means to stay in Germany for several months.
-In this respect, the job-seeking visa does not allow you to prove that you have a livelihood through an employment contract, since you are not yet working.
+In this respect, with a job-seeking visa, there is no option to prove that you have a livelihood through an employment contract, since you are not yet working.
 You must secure your livelihood for the entire period for which you are applying for the visa.
 To calculate the amount of money you need for this, you must first determine your monthly needs and then multiply this by the number of months you intend to stay.
-The monthly needs usually include at least the following expenses:
+Monthly needs usually include at least the following expenses:

 • Rent